Reformulation of the stable Adams conjecture: -completed -fibrations

-As in Definition \ref{defn:G(X)} where we considered maps from $X$ to $Sin(| X |)$, it is important that we consider maps whose source is often a smash product (and thus not a Kan complex) and whose target is a Kan complex.
+As in Definition \ref{defn:G(X)} where we considered maps from $X$ to $Sin(| X |)$, it is important that we consider maps whose source is often a smash product (and thus not a Kan complex) and whose target is $\ell$-complete.

 .1in

 \begin{defn} We recall that a pointed, connected simplicial set $X$ is called $\ell$-good if the canonical $\bZ/\ell$-completion map $X \to X_\ell$ is a mod-$\ell$-equivalence (i.e., induces an isomorphism in mod-$\ell$ homology).
 We say that a pointed simplicial set $X$ is ``smash $\ell$-good" if the $m$-fold smash product $X^m$ of $X$ is $\ell$-good for all $m > 0$.